We may earn money or products from the companies mentioned in this post. For more information, see our disclosure.

 The trade off is that steaming will not get your hair as pin straight as a regular device.
 You will have some areas that are still obviously wavy.
 You can certainly make multiple passes, but it’s best to avoid that as much as possible, so that your hair doesn’t sustain heat damage.

-Another issue is that your hair may not hold it’s style as long as it will with a regular device.
+Another issue is that your hair may not hold it’s style as long as it will with a regular hair styling tool.
 Some people may find that humidity and general wear actually impacts them less when using a a steam iron.
 However, there are also some users who complain that they experience the opposite.

 Hair Health and Frizz